workadventure/workadventure/docs/map-building/tiled-editor/wa-hosted.md

 ---
-sidebar_position: 12
+sidebar_position: 13
-title: Host your Map with Github Pages
+title: Host your Map with WorkAdventure
 ---

-# Getting started with Github Pages
+# Getting started with self hosted Map

+To have your map self hosted you need to follow these steps :

 Start by [creating a GitHub account](https://github.com/join) if you don't already have one.

-Then, go to the [Github map starter kit repository page](https://github.com/workadventure/map-starter-kit) and click the **"Use this template"** button.
+Go to the [Github map starter kit repository page](https://github.com/workadventure/map-starter-kit) and click the **"Use this template"** button.

 ![The "Use this template" button](../images/use_this_template.png)